All Year: No

 Take the opportunity, this may be the last year for volunteering here!

-PLEASE ONLY APPLY THROUGH THE PLATFORM + kind request to ONLY apply in English!
+PLEASE ONLY CONTACT US THROUGH THIS PLATFORM + kind request to ONLY apply in English!

 Come live and work in back-to-basics paradise for a while!